-The International Dark Sky Association (IDA) works with destinations around the world to certify the quality of their dark skies—and provides different levels of designation for the size and quality of darkness you’ll experience.
-All of these parks are certified dark sky places by the IDA and are great places to catch the meteor shower or any other celestial show.
+This week (April 15 - 22) marks International Dark Sky Week.
+Organized by the International Dark-Sky Association (IDA), which works with destinations around the world to certify the quality of their dark skies, this week is designed to raise awareness about the light pollution.
+If you want to celebrate by seeing some of the best skies in the USA, all of these parks are certified by the IDA as dark sky places and are great spots to catch a celestial show.
 Based on what else drives you to explore the world, here’s how to choose the best one for you.

 Best for hiking: The Grand Canyon, Arizona

 Hiking along the rim of the Grand Canyon, or down in its depths, is a bucket-list-worthy adventure.
 It’s home to a variety of trails you can enjoy during the day, and once the sun sets you can spend your evenings attending organized astronomy events.
 There’s usually a variety of ranger talks, constellation tours, and star parties where local astronomers bring their telescopes to set up at the visitor centers on the north and south rim.

 How to visit: There are three campgrounds, an RV campground and a wide variety of accommodations available near both the north rim and south rim of the Grand Canyon.
 Reservations are required at least several weeks in advance.

 Best for families: Cherry Springs State Park, Pennsylvania

 If young members of your family are interested in the night sky, Cherry Springs State Park in Coudersport, Pennsylvania is a great option.
 This state park is small at just 1.7 square miles but represents one of the best pockets of darkness near the east coast.
 It plays host to multiple programs on weekend nights when park educators or guest speakers introduce the wonders of the night sky and natural world at night to all ages.